squidfunk/mkdocs-material/docs/plugins/info.md

 ---
+title: Built-in info plugin
 icon: material/information
 ---

 # Built-in info plugin

-The info plugin is a utility that is solely intended to create self-contained [minimal reproductions] as .zip files when [reporting bugs] or proposing [change requests], making communication between us maintainers and you much easier, as we have a common ground to work on.
+The info plugin is a utility that is solely intended to create self-contained [minimal reproductions] as `.zip` files when [reporting bugs] or proposing [change requests], making communication between us maintainers and you much easier, as we have a common ground to work on.